kareraisu/svale/README.md

-# svale2
+# Svelte Sale

-Created with CodeSandbox
+A tiny product catalog web app built with svelte and chota